For most companies, the importance and advantages of hiring a skillful and talented developer cannot be overstated.

 - Have a decent grasp of their subject matter,

 - Would be somebody your team will appreciate working with.

 However, in most cases, keeping all these things in mind, when you add up the costs for all the recruiting tools and recruiter salaries, your average cost-per-hire on a let’s say, Systems Administrator role will probably be higher than it is for a Back-End Developer.

 However, there is a good news.

-The best news is that online assessment tools helps you in all of the above.
+The best news is that online assessment tools help you in all of the above.

-This used to be all but impossible, but there are a wide choice of online platforms now that make the job much easier.
-One such platform is Codeground which specializes in various technical aptitude tests and Programming Tests which enables you to make an informed decision by assessing a candidate thoroughly.
+This used to be all but impossible, but there is a wide choice of online platforms now that make the job much easier.
+One such platform is CodeGround which specializes in various technical aptitude tests and Programming Tests which enables you to make an informed decision by assessing a candidate thoroughly.
 Assess a candidate on their basic as well as advanced knowledge on coding while evaluating their job fitment and cultural fit ass well.
-The meticulously customized are tailor made by our subject matter experts backed with an extensive premium questions library which will enable you to pick the best of the lot.
+The meticulously customized are tailor-made by our subject matter experts backed with an extensive premium questions library which will enable you to pick the best of the lot.